cyoung43/chris-young/content/sections/about/about.md

 ---
-imageSrc: "../../images/hero.jpg"
+imageSrc: '../../images/hero.jpg'
-imageAlt: "Photo of Chris Young and family"
+imageAlt: 'Photo of Chris Young and family'
 ---

-Recent graduate of BYU's Master of Information Systems Management program.
+Recent grad of BYU's Master of Information Systems Management program.
 Currently, I work as a data engineer at Eide Bailly.

 I like to dabble in all things data, sports analytics, development, and cloud ops.